Welcome to Stockholm Class!

 Music

 This half term the children will take part in music lesson delivered by Early Notes Music.
-They are led by Marin Lynch and he will teach them the skills needed to begin playing the glockenspiel.
+They are led by Martin Lynch and he will teach them the skills needed to begin playing the glockenspiel.

 PE